ryan-brazeal-ufl/RubPyxRobot/docs/index.md

     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2166.jpeg">
  4. Estimate the midpoint between the rotation limits.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2167.jpeg">
- 5. Install a trimmed servo horn inline with the body of the servo motor (you will need to mark the hole locations and carefully drill holes in the servo horn).<br>
+ 5. Install a trimmed servo horn inline with the body of the servo motor (you will need to mark the hole locations and carefully drill holes in the servo horn).
+If your servo motors come with metal servo motor horns, it is strongly recommended to use them!
+Though trimming and drilling holes though the metal horns will require more work to complete, it is definitely worth the effort.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2168.jpeg">
  6. It's suggested to use some loctite on the servo horn bolt.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2169.jpeg">